milIE: Modular & Iterative Multilingual Open Information Extraction: Experiments

 \subsubsection{Multilingual}

-In Table \ref{tab:multilingual}, we compare \textsc{MiLIE} with Multi2OIE (M2OIE) on the multilingual BenchIE evaluation benchmark. \textsc{MiLIE} performs significantly better compared to Multi2OIE on all the languages on the zero shot setting.
-For German language both Multi2OIE and BenchIE perform much worse compared to other languages, even though German is closer to English compared to Chinese and Japanese.
-The reason behind this is due to the presence of separable prefixes in German verbs which cannot be extracted using BIO tags.
-The BIO tagging scheme assumes continuity of phrases which is not present for most German verbs present in predicates, resulting in extremely low recall.
-Ablation results also indicate the usefulness of adding the dependency tags as well as the use of negative sampling.
+In Table \ref{tab:multilingual}, we compare \textsc{milIE} with Multi2OIE (M2OIE) on the multilingual BenchIE benchmark. \textsc{milIE} performs significantly better compared to Multi2OIE for all the languages.
+For German and Arabic both Multi2OIE and \textsc{milIE} perform significantly worse compared to the other languages.
+The presence of separable prefixes in German verbs which cannot be extracted using BIO tags results in low performance.
+The BIO tagging scheme assumes continuity of phrases which is absent for most German verbs present in predicates, resulting in extremely low recall.
+For Arabic, the low scores are due to the Verb-Subject-Object nature of the Arabic language along with the fact that subjects or objects can be expressed as part of the verb.
+This calls for additional research on framing OpenIE tasks for languages such as German and Arabic. \textsc{milIE} significantly outperforms Multi2OIE for Galician language which is closely related to Portuguese.
+Ablation results in Table \ref{tab:multilingual} also indicate the usefulness of adding the dependency tags, negative sampling, and the binarization mechanism.

-Table \ref{tab:lexical} shows that \textsc{MiLIE} performs better than Multi2OIE on the noisy Spanish and Portuguese test as well as the cleaned Spanish test set.
-Note that the numbers are higher due to the lexical matching evaluation procedure.